 The first version of Fidra in 1955 was open and ring-decked called Fishing Fidra.
 Later on the Motor Fidra, Sport Fidra, Cabin Fidra and finally in 1963 Havsfidra (Sea Fidra) was developed.

-I believe neither designer Malta Müller nor Lage Eklund looked so much at each other’s constructions, but more in other directions.
+I believe neither designer B. Malta-Müller nor Lage Eklund looked so much at each other’s constructions, but more in other directions.
 Look at the deck design, isn’t the doghouse a typical contemporary Sparkman & Stevens design? ;-)

 The Nordica has a traditional hull shape with freeboards leaning outwards making it very stiff in the end.
 The deck line has also a very beautiful curve, perhaps related to old Danish and Dutch North Sea going vessels.